thruthesky/sonub-old/README.md

   * open web browser for `ng serve`
   * open web browser for `nginx`. just access `https://www.sonub.com` and SEO should work.

-* When you edit, you can see the changes quickly on `https://www.sonub.com`, `https://www.thruthesky.sonub.com`.
+* When you edit, you can see the changes quickly on `https://www.sonub.com`, `https://thruthesky.sonub.com`.

+* When you edit `https://root.sonub.com` configuration, it will apply to `root site` and you can test it on local computer. @see see [Root Site Management](https://docs.google.com/document/d/1QEifBIP7PF6KS6miu4tAlVmEB3Xq3m-BTU6JFYtNXDM/edit#heading=h.e9795yxifzr0)

 * It should very smooth working with App shell and SEO.
   * When you edit index.html, the edit must appear on your web browser in realtime.

+#### App Shell Work

+* you can access `https://as.sonub.com` for development, `https://appshell.sonub.com` for production to see app shell.

+#### A2HS & Service Worker

+* To see if A2HS & Service Worker are properly working, you have to publish to real production site.
+It's not working on local computer.

+* To test Service worker and A2HS, chagne blog configuration and see if service worker updates and app icons, names are updated.

 #### SEO Logic